 Transfer potatoes to prepared casserole dish.
 For best results, use a 2-cup casserole dish.
 Place dish on prepared baking sheet to catch any drips.
 Top with remaining Gouda and bake in hot oven until cheese browns, 15-18 minutes.

 While gratin bakes, cook steaks.

 Cook the Steaks

 Place a medium non-stick pan over medium-high heat.
-Add 1 Tbsp. olive oil and steaks to hot pan and cook until browned and steaks reach a minimum internal temperature of 145 degrees, 5-8 minutes per side.
+Add 2 tsp. olive oil and steaks to hot pan and cook until browned and steaks reach a minimum internal temperature of 145 degrees, 5-8 minutes per side.

 Remove steaks to a plate, tent with foil, and rest at least 5 minutes.
 Resting cooked meats before serving allows for juicier results.

 Cook the Green Beans

 Return pan used to cook steaks to medium-high heat and add green beans and ¼ cup water.

 Bring to a simmer and cook until bright green and tender, 4-6 minutes.

 Make the Bordelaise Sauce

 Return pan used to cook green beans to medium heat.
 Add demi-glace, ½ cup water, and white portions of green onions.
 Bring to a simmer.
 Once simmering, cook until slightly thickened, 1-2 minutes.

 Remove from burner.
 Add butter and swirl to incorporate.
 For a smoother texture, strain sauce through a wire-mesh strainer.